 Will hum about mine ears; and sometime voices…"

-As with many instances of attempting to solve EMI, Caliban—a character in the play—cannot describe the source of the noise.
+As with many instances of attempting to solve signal EMI, Caliban—a character in the play—cannot describe the source of the noise.

 EMI occurs when a component or system degrades after the coupling of an additional voltage creates an electromagnetic disturbance.
 Degradation causes the component or system to become an EMI source that spreads interference to other susceptible systems, subsystems, circuits, or the source component.
 You may wish for “Sounds, and sweet airs, that give delight and hurt not.”
 Instead, EMI causes me to think of a “thousand twangling instruments” and the spirits that appear at Prospero’s beck and call.
 Just as Sebastian and Antonio scheme and plot in “The Tempest,” several noisy villains work to ruin circuit performance.